Everybody, Sing! season 2

-The second season of musical game show Everybody, Sing! premiered on Kapamilya Channel, Kapamilya Online Live, A2Z and TV5 on September 24, 2022, replacing the second season of Idol Philippines and ended on February 19, 2023.
+The second season of musical game show Everybody, Sing! premiered on Kapamilya Channel, Kapamilya Online Live, A2Z and TV5 from September 24, 2022, to February 19, 2023, replacing the second season of Idol Philippines and was replaced by the fifth season of The Voice Kids.

 Overview

 The second season was confirmed by Vice Ganda on his noontime show It's Showtime.

 Promotion

 On September 18, 2022, Vice Ganda appeared on the second season finale of Idol Philippines to promote the musical game show's new season.
-He even gave away one-thousand pesos to audience members that sang a correct song lyric of the song "Pearly Shells".
+His appearance featured a performance of the song "Pearly Shells", where he would later give away one-thousand pesos to audience members who would sing the correct lyrics of the song when approached.

 Timeslot

 The show airs every Saturdays and Sundays at 7:00 PM on Kapamilya Channel, Kapamilya Online Live, and A2Z and a delayed telecast at 9:30 PM every Saturdays and 9:00 PM every Sundays on TV5 replacing the timeslot left behind by the second season of Idol Philippines.

 Changes

 The second season saw a major re-improvement from the inaugural season.
 These were the following: